pippinbarr/chesses3/process/to-do.md

 # HALVES

 - What happens when half a piece puts the king in check?
 - What happens when half of one type of piece moves onto half of another type of piece?
-(Could you run out of board real estate?)
+(Could you run out of board real estate if they can't colocate?
+How do you choose which moves if they can?)
+- Maybe you can just only ever move half a piece?
+So halves don't get halved, they just move.
+And a half can't capture a whole, but a whole can capture a half (and a whole), a half can capture a half...?
+- Info panel

 # IMMORTAL